 Okay, we’ll start with the obvious.
 You can see Mt.
 Rainier from an airplane if you’re flying into Seattle.
 Make sure to get yourself a window seat on the correct side of the plane!

-If you’re not sure which side to sit on, check a site like Flight Aware.
+If you’re not sure which side of the plane to sit on, check a site like Flight Aware.
 Enter the cities you’re flying between and choose an airline route.
 You’ll bring up a map showing the usual flight path, which will tell you which side of the plane to sit on.

 Basically, if you’re coming from the east, sit on the left side of the plane.
 If you’re flying up from the south, sit on the right.
 Here’s a map showing the flight path from Denver to Seattle.
 Since Rainier is southeast of Seattle (see the yellow dot), you’ll want to sit on the left side of the plane to view it on this flight.